MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ctabctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-' A çağrı `GetToolTips`yaparak bir sekme denetimiyle ilişkili araç ipucu denetimini alabilirsiniz.
+`GetToolTips`bir çağrı yaparak bir sekme denetimiyle ilişkili araç ipucu denetimini alabilirsiniz.

 ### <a name="example"></a>Örnek